custom-lib/custom-vue-scrollbar/README.md

 Scroll bar default is 8px wide, the actual external has a 12px placeholder container, click, drag and drop logic is hanging on this placeholder container (convenient to click, 8px visually comfortable but difficult).
 When this option is turned on, the occupancy container hover, the scrollbar width will change to the width of the occupancy container.

 **fixedThumb** _`:boolean`_ = false
 The 'direction' property specifies the direction as the 'major axis direction'.
 When the 'fixedThumb' property is turned on, if the secondary axis has a scrollbar and the major axis has a scroll container that is partially off-screen.
-The scrollbars of the secondary axis will float to the edge of the screen.
+The scrollbar of the secondary axis will float to the edge of the screen.

 **throttleType** _`:'throttle' | 'debounce' | 'none'`_ = 'debounce'
 ResizeObserver listens for changes in the size of the container/content DOM Node to update the size of the scrollbar.
 Most scenarios do not require a high refresh rate and using 'debounce' is sufficient in most scenarios.